IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Drawback – The reactive properties of the step-down transformer may limit the low frequency response when compared to a Low-Z interface.

 These systems are typically designed by making sure that the sum of the loudspeaker power taps placed on the line does not exceed the amplifier’s rated power.
 Easy enough.
+This is exactly how electricians determine the load on a household utility power circuit.
 For this reason, many high-Z amplifiers only give the distribution voltage and rated power.
-The CAF takes it a step further, showing the minimum load impedance that the amplifier can drive at its distribution voltage (column 15).
+The CAF takes it a step further, showing the minimum load impedance (as determined by the power rating) that the amplifier can drive at its distribution voltage (column 15).
 This benefits the designer that must deploy an amplifier into an existing system where the number and location of loudspeakers is not known.
-An impedance measurement of the line reveals the load that the amplifier must be able to drive, and summing the power taps is unnecessary.
+An impedance measurement of the line reveals the load that the amplifier must be able to drive, and summing the power taps is unnecessary (and maybe impossible).

 For a fuller description of High-Z distribution, see the section on the High-Z calculator.